-Once the results were finalised, and the territories were mapped, they were compared with the casual records collected by the Trust during 2018.
-These records fell within the area occupied by the Grouse found on the surveys, and did not identify any additional territories to those shown on the survey maps.
+The casual records collected by the Trust did not identify any additional territories to those shown on the survey results maps.

-The total population estimate for 2018, derived from the survey results, is 64 - 66 territorial males, similar to the previous high of 63 - 66 in 2012.
+The total population estimate for 2019, derived from the survey results, is 54 territorial males, rather less than the highest, 64 - 66 last year.